Sagres The Algarve, Portugal Travel Guide

 Support restaurants that source local and sustainable ingredients, especially seafood.

-Look for local producers for tastings.
+Look for local producers for sampling.

 Honey from the Monchique mountains features in various traditional sweets and is a lovely local product.

-A delicious souvenir.
+A tasty souvenir.

 Sagres excels in seafood due to its active fishing harbor.
 Daily catches mean fresh, delicious options are always on offer.